- Some Halloween costumes marketed to young girls are too provocative, author says

 As I turned toward to the boys' section to continue the search for accessories, I saw the costume that scared me more than any vampire or ghost: the little black dress.

 Posed seductively like a brown-haired version of JonBenet Ramsey, the child model on the package looked 4 or 5 years old.
 I couldn't imagine the photographer asking that little girl to pose that way.

-Americans are expected to spend $1 billion on children's costumes this year, up from $840 million last year, according to a National Retail Federation survey.
-From my limited scan of Halloween costumes on sale this year, sexy costumes for younger girls are flooding the marketplace.
+, almost triple the $840 million they were expected to spend in 2010, according to a National Retail Federation survey.
+From my limited scan of Halloween costumes on sale this year, sexy costumes for younger girls are flooding the marke